sabujmaity/Capstone-2022/README.md

 custom gestures has been implemented using YOLO Algorithm as the priority was speed and efficiency
-- The social benefit is that itrecognises the vaccination status using sign language which will help mute and deaf people to interact efficientl
+- The social benefit is that itrecognises the vaccination status using sign language which will help mute and deaf people to interact efficiently